-On-Screen Advertising
+Noovie On-Screen Advertising

-Noovie-Our on-screen Noovie pre-show was launched in September 2017, replacing our prior pre-show called FirstLook.
-Our pre-show provides an entertaining pre-movie experience for theater patrons while serving as an incremental revenue source for our theater circuit partners.
+Noovie On-Screen-Our on-screen Noovie pre-show provides an entertaining pre-movie experience for theater patrons while serving as an incremental revenue source for our theater circuit partners.
 Noovie gives movie audiences a reason to arrive early to discover what's next in entertainment, and it consists of national, regional and local advertising, as well as long-form entertainment and advertising content provided to us under exclusive multi-year arrangements with leading media, entertainment, technology and other companies ("content partners").